Idesan/gpa/README.md

 # Generative Perturbation Analysis for Probabilistic Black-Box Anomaly Attribution

-This repository maintains the Python source code for Tsuyoshi Ide and Naoki Abe, "Generative Perturbation Analysis for Probabilistic Black-Box
+This repository maintains the Python source code for GPA (generative perturbation analysis), first proposed in
+> Tsuyoshi Ide and Naoki Abe, "**Generative Perturbation Analysis for Probabilistic Black-Box Anomaly Attribution**" (KDD 23).

-Anomaly Attribution" (KDD 23).
-We will include our reference implementation of GPA (generative perturbation analysis) and its notebook as well as baseline algorithms including:
+We will include our reference implementation of GPA and its notebook as well as baseline algorithms including:
 - LIME
 - Shapley values
 - Integrated gradient